rickwassing/cicada-develop/docs/overview-method.rst

 Importing Data from other Wearable Devices
 ------------------------------------------

-The start and end date of the **actigraphy recording** is used to crop the imported recording of any other Wearable Device.
-In other words, the actigraphy recording is leading. *For advanced users, the Raw Data from other Wearable Devices are stored as* ``timeseries`` *variables in its original form, i.e. sampling rate, which can be different from the actigraphy recording*.
+The start and end date of the **Actigraphy recording** is used to crop the imported recording of any other Wearable Device.
+In other words, the Actigraphy recording is leading. *For advanced users, the Raw Data from other Wearable Devices are stored as* ``timeseries`` *variables in its original form, i.e. sampling rate, which can be different from the Actigraphy recording*.

 .. note::

     The only other wearable device that is currently supported in Cicada is an custom-built spectrometer.
 Again, please send me a de-identified copy of raw data from another device so I can implement an import function.
 Most appreciated.

-**To import Data from a wearable device (other than actigraphy),**
+**To import Data from a wearable device (other than Actigraphy),**

 - click ``File`` > ``Import Other Data`` > and select your device type of choice.